-While Figures 3.8 and 3.9 distinguish between spending on academic and non-academic staff, they do not shed light on the persistent debate within higher education, referred to in the previous chapter, of "academic casualization"; that is, the alleged tendency of universities and colleges to hire fewer full-time staff and more part-time staff.
-This debate was considered in Chapter 2, however, we can shed more light on this phenomenon (in the university sector, at least) by disaggregating the proportion of academic wages going to staff who are tenure-track (technically, "possessing academic rank") and those who are not.
-A similar analysis cannot be done with respect to colleges because of the structure of the college finance survey does not permit such a disaggregation.
+While figures 3.8 and 3.9 distinguish between spending on academic and non-academic staff, they do not shed light on the persistent debate within higher education, referred to in the previous chapter, of "academic casualization"; that is, the alleged tendency of universities and colleges to hire fewer full-time staff and more part-time staff.
+This debate was considered in CHAP-TER 2; however, we can shed more light on this phenomenon (in the university sector) by disaggregating the proportion of academic wages going to staff who are tenure-track (technically, "possessing academic rank") and those who are not.
+A similar analysis cannot be done with respect to colleges because the structure of the college finance survey does not permit such a disaggregation.

-Figure 3.10 shows the proportion of total academic wages going to faculty who are without academic rank (which is roughly equivalent to wages going to "sessional" or "adjunct" professors) from 2000-01 to 2019-20.
-As the data shows, this percentage has in fact been falling very slightly for the last decade or so from around 27% to approximately 25%.
-This does not mean that total expenditure on non-tenure track staffing is shrinking: it simply means it is growing less quickly than expenditures on tenure-track staff.
+Figure 3.10 shows the proportion of total academic wages going to faculty who are without academic rank (which is roughly equivalent to wages going to "sessional" or "adjunct" professors) from 2000-01 to 2021-22.
+As the data shows, this percentage has in fact been falling very slightly for most of the last fifteen years or so from around 27% to approximately 25%.
+This does not mean that total expenditure on non-tenure track staffing is shrinking; it simply means it is growing less quickly than expenditures on tenure-track staff.